Equilateral Triangles: The Perfect Triangle Explained

 -

 An equilateral triangle is the most symmetric type of triangle, with all three sides equal in length and all three angles measuring exactly 60°.
 This perfect symmetry makes equilateral triangles particularly elegant mathematically and useful in design, engineering, and nature.
+You can explore more about equilateral triangle properties at Wolfram MathWorld for deeper mathematical insights.
 From honeycomb patterns to architectural structures, equilateral triangles appear wherever maximum strength and efficiency are needed.

 The defining characteristic of an equilateral triangle is that all three sides are equal in length.
 This immediately implies that all three angles are also equal, and since the sum of angles in any triangle is 180°, each angle must be 180° ÷ 3 = 60°.
 This makes the equilateral triangle both equilateral (equal sides) and equiangular (equal angles).